yesodweb/serversession/README.md

   * _Frontend_, bindings for your web framework of choice.
     Currently we support:

-    * `serversession-frontend-yesod`: Support the Yesod framework.
+    * `serversession-frontend-yesod`: Support for the Yesod framework.
 Replaces the default `clientsession`.

-    * `serversession-frontend-snap`: Support the Snap framework.
-      Replaces the default
-      `Snap.Snaplet.Session.Backends.CookieSession` based on
+    * `serversession-frontend-snap`: Support for the Snap framework.
+Replaces the default `Snap.Snaplet.Session.Backends.CookieSession` based on `clientsession`.
-      `clientsession`.